Chapter 16.16

 16.16.240 Setback exception.

-A. Whenever in the judgment of the planning director the presence of a sensitive area makes it impractical to locate a building pad on the lot except by intruding into required setbacks, the planning director may permit a deviation from the front and rear yard zoning setbacks required by this code for residential development proposals for single lots, long subdivisions, lot line revisions and short subdivisions.
+A. Whenever in the judgment of the planning director the presence of a critical area makes it impractical to locate a building pad on the lot except by intruding into required setbacks, the planning director may permit a deviation from the front and rear yard zoning setbacks required by this code for residential development proposals for single lots, long subdivisions, lot line revisions and short subdivisions.

 B. Aggregate setbacks for new short subdivisions, long subdivisions, and lot line revisions shall be recorded on final documents.